portainer/portainer-docs/admin/environments/add/kubernetes/import.md

 <figure><img src="../../../../.gitbook/assets/Add-env-new.gif" alt=""><figcaption></figcaption></figure>

 Select the **Kubernetes** option and click **Start Wizard**.
 Under **More options**, select the **Import** option.

-{% hint style="info" %}
-The import option is only available in [Portainer Business Edition](https://www.portainer.io/business-upsell?from=k8s-create-from-kubeconfig).
-{% endhint %}

 Enter a **name** for cluster then click **Select a file** to browse for your kubeconfig file.